akki2825/idu_keyboard/PRIVACY_POLICY.md

 ## Introduction

-The Idu Mishmi Language Keyboard ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our keyboard application.

 ## About Our App